NextronSystems/thor-manual/usage/other-topics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"Alerts" on file system elements are only generated if one of the sub scores is at least 75.
+"Alerts" on file system elements are only generated if one of the sub scores is more than 75.

 Before that change, multiple low scoring reasons had led to a score higher 100 and caused an "Alert" level message although not a single